Last updated: 02.10. 2020 @ 21:03

 A dog that lies in the sled when the musher arrives at a checkpoint is not dropped from the race unless the musher so desires.

-Dogs that are sick or hurt, or for any other reason are taken out of the team shall be transported in the basket to the next checkpoint.
+Dogs that are sick or hurt, or for any other reason are taken out of the team shall be transported in the sled to the next checkpoint.

 Dogs that have been dropped from the team are disqualified from further participation in the race.

 The dropping of dogs is only permitted at the checkpoints.
+For F450 dogs can be dropped at Neby.
 The musher is responsible that the dropped dogs be taken care of in a responsible way.
 It is not permitted to add new dogs to the team after the start of the race.

 The start intervals shall be 1 minute unless otherwise decided by the organizer.
 The musher is obliged to follow the organizer’s instructions to get from the staging area to the start.
-The musher may receive help to take the team to the start (handlers / organizer).
+Start is from the participants own car.

 Musher and team shall follow the trail that Femundløpet has selected and marked.
 IFSS marking system is used.
 What the markers look like will be explained at the musher meeting.